netheravon90/interactive_form/README.md

     [2] = Domain Name
     [3] = Top-level Domain

-    Error for email field will occur if it DOES NOT meet any of the following:
+Error for email field will occur if it does not place '@' and '.' properly or it DOES NOT meet any of the following:
     [1]
     Uppercase and lowercase letters in English (A-Z, a-z) Digits from 0 to 9